How to use Articles

-1. The is used when the listener/reader knows which person or thing we are talking about.
+1. We use the when the listener/reader knows which person or thing we are talking about.
 This may be because:

 • We have mentioned this person/thing before and so there is shared knowledge between speaker/writer and listener/reader.